Bayesian prediction of jumps in large panels of time series data: Results on simulated data

 \subsection{Results for independent SV with jumps models}

-By using the approach described in Section $2.2.1$ to model the jump intensities in $(3)$ we obtain $p$ independent univariate SV with jumps models.
-Bayesian inference for their parameters and latent states can be conducted with the MCMC algorithm derived from Algorithm $1$ by omitting the $10$th step and by substituting the $12$th step $9$ (sampling latent factors) with the step of sampling the independent jump intensities from their inverse Gamma full conditionals.
+By using the approach described in Section $3.2$ of the main paper to model the jump intensities in equation $(3.3)$ we obtain $p$ independent univariate SV with jumps models.
+Bayesian inference for their parameters and latent states can be conducted with the MCMC algorithm derived from Algorithm $1$ by omitting the $10$th step and by substituting the $12$th step (sampling latent factors) with the step of sampling the independent jump intensities from their inverse Gamma full conditionals.

-To test our methods we simulated $T = 1,500$ log-returns from $p=4$ independent univariate models as defined by equations $(1)-(3)$ with $Gam(1,c)$ priors for the jump intensities.
+To test our methods we simulated $T = 1,500$ log-returns from $p=4$ independent univariate models as defined by equations $(3.1)$--$(3.3)$ with $Gam(1,c)$ priors for the jump intensities.
 We used $c=50$ to simulate the first and the second and $c=100$ to simulate the third and the fourth time series in order to represent observed log-returns with more and less jumps respectively.
 Following the related literature (see for example \cite{chib2002markov} and \cite{eraker2003impact}) we set $\mu_i=-0.85$, $\phi_i=0.98$ and $\sigma_{i\eta} = 0.12$ for each $i=1,2,3,4$ and $\mu_{1\xi}=\mu_{3\xi}=-3$ and $\mu_{2\xi}=\mu_{4\xi}=0$.
 We ran the MCMC algorithm for $80,000$ iterations from which we discarded the first $20,000$ iterations as burn-in period and we were storing the sampling outcome of every $60$th iteration.
 Figure \ref{uniobs} presents the simulated log-returns along with the times in which jumps have been generated and times with estimated posterior probability of at least one jump greater than $50\%$.
 Figure \ref{univols} displays the simulated paths for the corresponding log-volatilities and the $95\%$ credible intervals of their posterior distributions.
 By the visual inspection of the figures it is clear that with the proposed methods we have separated the jumps from the log-volatility process in all the simulated frameworks.